-A non-solicitation agreement restricts an individual (usually a former employee) from soliciting either (a) employees or (b) customers of a business after leaving the business.
+A non-solicitation agreement is an agreement not to solicit either (a) employees or (b) customers of a business, or both.
 Non-solicitation language can come in the form of an entire document or a clause within another document, like an employment agreement or independent contractor agreement.

 The non-solicitation is one of three types of restrictive covenants, the other two being non-compete agreements and non-disclosure (confidentiality) agreements.
 All three attempt to restrict or force someone not to do something, either during the time of employment or after.
 To be enforceable, they must have reasonable limits in terms of time, area, and types of work.